Dr Rebecca Perna

 I work from a variety of perspectives including psychodynamic therapy, Cognitive Behavioral Therapy (CBT), and Acceptance and Commitment therapy (ACT).
 I also frequently draw on Mindfulness and Schema therapy.
 I use these models in an integrative and sensitive manner in order to respond effectively to your specific goals and needs.

-I offer sessions in North London (N1), Harley Street, & Chelsea.
+I offer sessions in North London (N1) and (N6).
 In addition to face-to-face sessions, I can also offer sessions over the phone or on Skype.

 I am registered with the BPS and the HCPC.